 2. Buying Fresh is Healthier

 Produce in particular goes through a lot to reach the traditional store shelf.
 It spends a lot of time traveling on trucks or planes and sitting in warehouses.
 During that time, your food starts to lose the valuable nutrients it can offer.
+If stored properly at home, fresh produce can last longer and maintain nutrients.

 Fresh foods at your local market lose fewer nutrients since they have a shorter time span between the farm and your table.
 You are what you eat, right?
 So if you’re looking to eat foods with healthier sustenance, consider your farmers market produce stands.